CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

 **2. Add python code to the repository**

 Now we will add the bulk of the workflow, which is the Python code that trains the model.
-We need two files, one for defining the ansatz, and one for training and optimizing the model.
+We need two files, one for defining the ansatz and one for defining the cost_function which will be used for training.

 Using either the GitHub UI or by cloning your repo and using the command line, create a file `src/python/zquantum/qcbm/ansatz.py`.
 In that file, add the following function for defining the ansatz, with the corresponding topology.